Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 The originating account for a transaction must reserve juice by paying an amount `[juice limit] x [juice price]` at the start of the transaction.
 Any unused juice at the end of the transaction is refunded at the same rate.
 The juice price a dynamically varying price that adjusts with amount of execution performed per unit time by the Convex network as a whole: this is a cryptoeconomic mechanism to disincentivise transactions from being submitted at peak periods, and as a protection from DoS attacks by making it prohibitively expensive to flood the compute capacity of the network for a sustained period of time.

 If the juice limit has been exceeded, the CVM terminates transaction execution with an exception, and rolls back any state changes.
-No juice is refunded in such a situation - this penalises users who attempt excessive resource consumption.
+No juice is refunded in such a situation - this penalises users who attempt excessive resource consumption either carelessly or maliciously.

 ##### Space